Disclaimer

 What Causes Pets to Shed More Than Usual?

 When pets are stressed, they often shed more than usual.
 This is because pets are more sensitive to stress than humans are.
-So what could cause your Cairn terrier to be stressed?
+So, what could cause your Cairn terrier to be stressed?

 About Cairn Terriers

-This dog performs well in agility, obedience, tracking, and terrier trials.
-He’s an active, alert dog with a strong instinct to chase small animals and dig holes, so owners need to keep this in mind.
 His tough outer coat is resistant to the weather and needs regular brushing.
-He also needs lots of exercise to keep him happy.
+He also requires lots of exercise to keep him happy.
 His coat can be any color but white.
 He stands around 10 inches tall.

 Conclusion